gadgetron/GadgetronOnlineClass/README.md

 This course is aimed at both new and experienced users of Gadgetron, covering basic reconstruction as well as the latest functionalities.
 The topics covered are intended for researchers in basic science and/or clinical research.

-The course is organised remotely and will be accessible in live via visio-conference.
-In addition of the course and pratical course, participants will have the possibility to propose work on a MRI reconstruction topic during interactive session with the speakers.
+The course is organised remotely and will be accessible in live via **visio-conference**.
+In addition of the course and pratical course, participants will have the possibility to propose work on a MRI reconstruction topic during **interactive session** with the speakers.
 Please, go to this [page](https://github.com/gadgetron/GadgetronOnlineClass/tree/master/Interactive-Sessions) for more information, we encourage you to apply.

 The Gadgetron Online Course is made of several modules that constitute together the scientific stack.
 Gadgetron made use of standard computing languages (C++, Cmake, CUDA, Python, Matlab) that are themselve calling hundreds of libraries/packages/functions.
 We won't cover everything in this short course, but you should get enough information to decide if your research can benefit from Gadgetron.
 And I bet it will likely do.